Kevin Faulk

 Kevin Troy Faulk (born June 5, 1976) is an American former professional football running back who played in the National Football League (NFL) for 13 seasons with the New England Patriots.
 Faulk played college football for the LSU Tigers, winning SEC Freshman of the Year in 1995 and receiving first-team All-American honors the following season.
 He was selected by the Patriots in the second round of the 1999 NFL draft.

 Faulk held a variety of offensive and special teams roles during his professional career and contributed to the Patriots' first three Super Bowl titles.
 For his accomplishments in New England, he was inducted to the Patriots Hall of Fame in 2016.
-After retiring from the NFL, Faulk returned to LSU as a coach from 2018 to 2021.
+After retiring from the NFL, Faulk returned to LSU as an assistant coach from 2018 to 2021.
 He was inducted to the College Football Hall of Fame in 2022.

 Early life

 Born in Lafayette, Louisiana, Faulk attended Carencro High School in Carencro, Louisiana, where he helped his team win the 1992 State Championship (Class 5A).
 In high school, Faulk rushed for 4,877 yards on 603 carries (8.1 yards per carry).
 He also had 7,612 all-purpose yards and 89 touchdowns.
 He was twice chosen as Louisiana's Most Valuable Player (Class 5A).
 He was also given All-American Honors by USA Today and Parade.